datacoves/dbt-coves/README.rst

    dbt-coves load airbyte

 Loads the Airbyte configuration generated with *dbt-coves extract airbyte* on an Airbyte server.
-Secrets folder needs to be also specified, you can use `git-secret <https://git-secret.io/>`_ to securely store them.
+Secrets folder needs to be specified separatedly.
+You can use `git-secret <https://git-secret.io/>`_ to encrypt them and make them part of your git repo.

 Settings